-Dr Paul Scully Power is an oceanographer, integrator, strategist and Australia’s first astronaut flying aboard Challenger on the 13th mission of the space shuttle.
+Dr Paul Scully-Power is an oceanographer, integrator, strategist and Australia’s first astronaut flying aboard Challenger on the 13th mission of the space shuttle.
 He is an expert in sensors, remote sensing, systems analysis and ICT and is credited with discovering the phenomenon of spiral eddies in the oceans.
 Paul was recently designated the NSW Government Space Industry Ambassador by the Premier.

 He was the inaugural President of the UN International Commission on Space Oceanography and has held the Distinguished Chair of Underwater Acoustics in the US Navy.
 Paul was a Research Associate at the Scripps Institution of Oceanography, and Chairman of Membership of the Connecticut Academy of Science and Engineering.

-He has served with the Royal Australian Navy, the UK Royal Navy, the US Navy, NASA, the Pentagon, US Military Intelligence and the White House, and has held executive appointments in high tech, defence and security programs under for Presidents: Carter, Reagan, Bush and Clinton.
+He has served with the Royal Australian Navy, the UK Royal Navy, the US Navy, NASA, the Pentagon, US Military Intelligence and the White House, and has held executive appointments in high tech, defence and security programs under four Presidents: Carter, Reagan, Bush and Clinton.

-He currently serves on the Advisory Boards of the NSW Smart Sensing Network, the Royal Flying Doctor Service, Ping Data, and the Water Initiative for Africa.
+Paul currently serves on the Advisory Boards of the NSW Smart Sensing Network, the Royal Flying Doctor Service, Ping Data, and the Water Initiative for Africa.

 Hon John Brown AO

 The Hon.
-John Brown was the Member for Parramatta in the Federal House of Representatives for 13 years from 1977, and held various Ministerial portfolios including Arts, Sports, Environment and Territories.
+John Brown was the Member for Parramatta in the Federal House of Representatives for 13 years from 1977, and held various ministerial portfolios including Arts, Sports, Environment and Territories.

-In 1986, he was named Australian of the Year by The Australiannewspaper and he was the founding Chairman of the Tourism Task Force (now the Tourism and Transport Forum).
+In 1986, he was named Australian of the Year by The Australian newspaper and he was the founding Chairman of the Tourism Task Force (now the Tourism and Transport Forum).
 John is the Founder and Patron of the Sport and Tourism Youth Foundation.
 He was a long-term member of the Centennial Institute Board of Governors at Prince Alfred Hospital.

 John’s commitment to sport resulted in numerous honours.
-He received The Olympic Silver Order of Merit for his contribution to the Australian Olympic Movement and was appointed as an International Honoree of the US Academy of Sport.
+He received the Olympic Silver Order of Merit for his contribution to the Australian Olympic Movement and was appointed as an International Honoree of the US Academy of Sport.
 In 1993 he was awarded an Order of Australia for his services to Sport, Tourism and the Australian Parliament.

 John continues to work for things he believes in.
 He established the Sport and Tourism Youth Foundation (formerly the John Brown Foundation), which awarded hundreds of scholarships to talented but impecunious young Australians in both sport and tourism.
 A member of the Sydney Olympics 2000 Bid Committee, John was also a founding Director of the Sydney Olympic Games Organising Committee (SOCOG).
-He has held positions including Director of Macquarie Tourism and Leisure, Director of Canterbury Bankstown Leagues Club and a consultant to Service Corporation International Australia.
+He has held positions including Director of Macquarie Tourism and Leisure, Director of Canterbury Bankstown Leagues Club and consultant to Service Corporation International Australia.